Ralph Kerwineo: Life

 Kerwineo was born (as Cora Anderson) in April 1876 in Kendallville, Indiana.
 The Andersons were the only people of color living in a small town of 2164 people, with Kerwineo's father being African American, and mother, Frances Anderson, being at least part Native American according to some reports (according to Mamie White, Potawatomie-Cherokee).

 By 1900, Kerwineo (then twenty-four and still living as Cora Anderson) had moved to Chicago.
-Living in a boardinghouse on the city's South Side, Kerwineo met an African American woman Mamie White, and they were living together as a pair in 1904.
-Around 1906, they decided to move out of Chicago and begin a new life together in Milwaukee, living like husband and wife (with Kerwineo as the husband).
+Living in a boardinghouse on the city's South Side, Kerwineo met an African American woman, Mamie White, and they were living together as a pair in 1904.
+Around 1906, they decided to move out of Chicago and begin a new life together in Milwaukee, living as husband and wife.

 In Milwaukee, Kerwineo consistently presented as being South American (often Bolivian) of Spanish ancestry.
 It appears claiming an identity as an immigrant was deliberate and enabled Kerwineo to use racial ambiguity to blend into Milwaukee racial makeup consisting of a very small black population, but with a large portion of immigrants who were considered "not quite white" but were better positioned socioeconomically than the city's African Americans.
-This can be traced in censuses - the 1880 and 1900 federal censuses marked Kerwineo (as Cora Anderson) as black, the 1910 federal census marks “Ralph Kerwinies” (reportedly born in Spain) as white.
-Kerwineo was able to rent a home in the city's tenth ward — a neighborhood populated by mostly native whites — and work as a clerk for the Cutler-Hammer company, at a time when the majority of the city's black men worked as domestic servants.
+This can be traced in censuses—the 1880 and 1900 federal censuses marked Kerwineo (as Cora Anderson) as black, the 1910 federal census marks "Ralph Kerwinies" (reportedly born in Spain) as white.
+Kerwineo was able to rent a home in the city's tenth ward—a neighborhood populated by mostly native whites—and work as a clerk for the Cutler-Hammer company, at a time when the majority of the city's black men worked as domestic servants.

 The 1914 trial

-Five months prior to Kerwineo's arrest, Wisconsin's “Eugenic Marriage Law” had gone into effect, requiring all males to undergo a medical examination for venereal diseases prior to obtaining a marriage license, and Kerwineo passed the examination to legally marry twenty-one-year-old Dorothy Kleinowski, daughter of Polish immigrants, on March 24, 1914.
+Five months prior to Kerwineo's arrest, Wisconsin's "Eugenic Marriage Law" had gone into effect, requiring all males to undergo a medical examination for venereal diseases prior to obtaining a marriage license, and Kerwineo passed the examination to legally marry twenty-one-year-old Dorothy Kleinowski, daughter of Polish immigrants, on March 24, 1914.
 In May 1914, Mamie White, who had lived as Kerwineo's wife for over ten years, revealed to the local police Kerwineo's "true sex".
 It was supposedly in retaliation to the marriage with Kleinowski, and resulted in a police arrest and trial for disorderly conduct.

 The Milwaukee press followed the case with keen interest, publishing interviews with Kerwineo, White, Kleinowski, former employers, neighbors, and coworkers.
-They initially focused on establishing Kerwineo's “true” identity, involving “true sex”, nationality and racial identity.
+They initially focused on establishing Kerwineo's "true" identity, involving "true sex", nationality and racial identity.
 As the arrest happened during the Mexican Revolution and American occupation of Vera Cruz, White and Kerwineo were both quick to disavow Kerwineo's previous claims to a South American identity and even later attempted to retain their distance from blackness by focusing on the Native American heritage.